patchew-project/qemu/docs/interop/vhost-user.rst

 it performs WAKE ioctl's on the userfaultfd to wake the stalled back-end.
 The front-end indicates support for this via the ``VHOST_USER_PROTOCOL_F_PAGEFAULT`` feature.

+.. _migrating_backend_state:

+Migrating back-end state
+^^^^^^^^^^^^^^^^^^^^^^^^

+If the back-end has internal state that is to be sent from source to destination, the front-end may be able to store and transfer it via an internal migration stream.
+Support for this is negotiated with the ``VHOST_USER_PROTOCOL_F_MIGRATORY_STATE`` feature.

+First, a channel over which the state is transferred is established on the source side using the ``VHOST_USER_SET_DEVICE_STATE_FD`` message.
+This message has two parameters:

+* Direction of transfer: On the source, the data is saved, transferring it from the back-end to the front-end.
+On the destination, the data is loaded, transferring it from the front-end to the back-end.

+* Migration phase: Currently, only the period after memory transfer before switch-over is supported, in which the device is suspended and all of its rings are stopped.

+Then, the writing end will write all the data it has, signalling the end of data by closing its end of the pipe.
+The reading end must read all of this data and process it:

+* If saving, the front-end will transfer this data to the destination, where it is loaded into the destination back-end.

+* If loading, the back-end must deserialize its internal state from the transferred data and be set up to resume operation.

+After the front-end has seen all data transferred (saving: seen an EOF on the pipe; loading: closed its end of the pipe), it sends the ``VHOST_USER_CHECK_DEVICE_STATE`` message to verify that data transfer was successful in the back-end, too.
+The back-end responds once it knows whether the tranfer and processing was successful or not.

 Memory access
 -------------